Zandra Rhodes: Multidisciplinary design

 Rhodes has branched out from fashion, bringing her textiles into other design disciplines.
 In 1976 Rhodes designed her first interior home décor collection, licensed under Wamsutta.
 The collection featured household linens, glassware, cushions, throws, and rugs.
 Zandra Rhodes also used her signature prints to create, ties, lingerie, and a fragrance.
 In 1995 she established a studio in California to develop an interior design business.

 The San Diego Opera commissioned her to design the costumes for their production of Mozart's The Magic Flute in 2001.
 In 2004 she designed the set and costumes for the San Diego Opera performance of Bizet's Les pêcheurs de perles.
 She designed for Verdi's Aida at the Houston Grand Opera and English National Opera.
-In 2002 Rhodes designed a poster for Transport for London showing the River Thames as a woman wearing London landmarks as jewelry.
+In 2002 Rhodes designed a poster for Transport for London showing the River Thames as a woman wearing London landmarks as jewellery.

 Rhodes is the founder of the Fashion and Textile Museum in London, which opened in May 2003.
 The four-million-dollar project took approximately seven years for architect Ricardo Legorreta to build.
 The museum provides exhibitions and educational programs for fashion students.
 Contained in the museum is a library and lecture room that will help immerse people into the ways fashion has impacted society throughout the years.
 In the first exhibit titled "My Favourite Dress" there are dresses from over seventy fashion designers including Oscar de la Renta, Donna Karan, Valentino, and Giorgio Armani.
 Zandra Rhodes personally asked each designer to choose one of their favourite dresses for the exhibit.
 It was important for Rhodes to incorporate other designers into the exhibit so the museum provided a nuance of design besides from her own, although the museum withholds a variety of designers' garments.
 Rhodes included three thousand of her own original garments, and her sketch books and silk screens.
 The Fashion and Textile Museum produces shows a year, with changing exhibits.
 On 22 September 2006 she appeared as herself on the long-running BBC Radio 4 soap opera The Archers.
-Rhodes received an Honorary Doctorate from Heriot-Watt University in 2007.
+Rhodes received an honorary doctorate from Heriot-Watt University in 2007.
 She appeared, as herself, in an episode of Absolutely Fabulous during the BBC show's second season.
-Rhodes was a Guest Judge for the first episode of the third season of Project Catwalk.
+Rhodes was a guest judge for the first episode of the third season of Project Catwalk.